$3.99

 Sources:

-Library of Congress; USAMHI – MOLLUS collection
+Huntington Library; Library of Congress; Princeton University Library; USAMHI – MOLLUS collection

 Abdill, Civil War Railroads, p93: During the advance on Richmond in 1864, the Union forces used at least two rail batteries, in addition to the big mortar used at Petersburg.
 A flat car was outfitted in the Atlantic & North Carolina R.R. shops at New Bern, mounting a field piece behind a barrier of oak planking sheathed with iron.
 The second car, shown here, was similar in design but mounted a naval howitzer.